StepWolf45/TikTokMailing/README.md

 # TikTokMailing
-Script to make an adadvertising comments
+Script to make an advertising comments